allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 The closest thing to a particle is a **wave packet**.
 Here's one.
-(It looks upside down, but there's a reason behind it.)
+(Squishy Electron shows it upside down, but there's a reason behind it.)
 Click the arrow to see the brief video.
 <video src=wideGaussian.mp4 controls ></video>